-Yes.
-They are a 100% natural product without any harsh chemicals.
-If you are switching to using soap nuts, they will even clean your machine of any chemical residues from previous washing.
+Yes, and if you’re switching to using soap berries from more traditional detergents, they will even help clean your machine of any chemical residues from previous washing.

-But I have an High Efficiency washer that takes special HE detergent...can I use soap nuts in an HE washer?
+But I have an High Efficiency washer that takes special HE detergent...can I use soap berries in an HE washer?

-Yes, they're low sudsing, and because they don’t create many suds, soap nuts are great for high-efficiency (HE, or front-loading) washers.
-A front-loading washing machine requires a special detergent, called HE detergent, to allow it to clean your laundry properly.
+Yes, soap berries are low sudsing so they are suited for use in high-efficiency (HE, or front-loading) washers. *A front-loading washing machine requires a special detergent, called HE detergent, to allow it to clean your laundry properly.
 HE detergent is unique because it doesn’t produce lots of suds like regular detergent does.
-Soap nuts are naturally a low-sudsing product, with no added fillers, dyes or chemicals to create bubbles in the wash.
-But even without the bubbles, you will find that the soap nuts will thoroughly clean your laundry.
+Soap berries are naturally a low-sudsing product, with no added fillers, dyes or chemicals to create bubbles in the wash.
+But even without the bubbles, you will find that the soap berries will thoroughly clean your laundry.

 How do I use them to do laundry?

 After that you just run the wash like normal.
 When it's time to put your items into the dryer you don't have to dig through all those wet clothes to find the cotton bag, it can go into the dryer.
-The soap nuts were dried to begin with so it won't hurt them.
+The soap berries were dried to begin with so it won't hurt them or impact their longevity.

-After 3-4 washes you'll note that the nuts will have shrunk and be less springy just by feeling them through the bag.
-The shells that are depleted will be thin and dry with no shiny pockets of saponin left in the center.
+After 3-4 washes you'll note by feel that the berries will have shrunk and be less springy.
+If you open the bag to look, the berries that are depleted will be thin and dry with no shiny pockets of saponin left in the center.
 You'll want to replace them at that point.
-The old nuts are compostable so they can go into the garden or the garbage.
+The old berries are compostable so they can go into the garden if you wish.